-The Ducks will host the fan-favorite Lucky Duck Sale at the first home game of each playoff round.
-Ducks fans can test their luck and take home a Ducks branded rubber duck with the possibility of winning an additional prize, including great Ducks memorabilia and merchandise!
+The Ducks hosted the fan-favorite Lucky Duck Sale during Game 1 of the First Round against the San Jose Sharks.
+Ducks fans tested their luck and took home a Ducks branded rubber duck with the possibility of winning an additional prize, including great Ducks memorabilia and merchandise.

-This special will run through the entire first round of the playoffs.
-One lucky winner will take home half of the raffle pot and the other half will benefit the Anaheim Ducks Foundation!
+One lucky winner took home half of the raffle pot and the other half will benefited the Anaheim Ducks Foundation!

-During this season's playoff run, Ducks fans can support the Anaheim Ducks Foundation online or from their mobile device.
-The Ducks Foundation will be holding in-game silent auctions at each of the Anaheim Ducks home playoff games and fans can bid on an array of Ducks autographed memorabilia.
+During the playoffs, Ducks fans were able to support the Anaheim Ducks Foundation online or from their mobile device.
+The Ducks Foundation held in-game silent auctions at each of the Anaheim Ducks home playoff games and fans were able to bid on an array of Ducks autographed memorabilia.

 On Sunday, March 18th, the Ducks and CHOC Children's hosted CHOC Night at Honda Center to help raise awareness and funds for the children's hospital, as the Ducks took on the New Jersey Devils.